WhatcomCodersDev/.github/profile/README.md

 **Interviewing**
-* [Leetcode Bot](https://github.com/WhatcomCodersDev/leetcode_bot) - A discord bot that gamifies leetcode
+* [Leetcode Bot](https://github.com/WhatcomCodersDev/leetcode_bot) - A discord bot that gamifies leetcode to keep you accountable and consistent in a group setting

 **Job Opportunities**
 * [Job Hunt Bot](https://github.com/WhatcomCodersDev/jobHuntBot) - A discord bot that scrapes github repos, job posting sites and blogs for new job opportunities